huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

     AngularJS was originally created back around 2009.
 It was built with the hope of helping web designers sprinkle a little magic into their designs.
 What happened instead was the revolution of the single page application.
 While AngularJS is still very powerful it has it warts, after all it was built with design first in mind.
-With new frameworks like Flux with React coming out with speed and developer savy in mind, AngularJS needed a revamp.
+With new frameworks like Flux with React coming out with speed and developer savvy in mind, AngularJS needed a revamp.
   </p>
   <p>
     Now that the revamp of AngularJS is here in the form of Angular 2 beta, given it is powered by Google where everything